What does Umbrella do?

-Umbrella enables disabled children, young people and young adults to realise their full potential.
+Umbrella enables disabled children and young adults to realise their full potential.

-- We empower parents and carers, supporting them in their care of their disabled child/young person
+- We empower parents and carers, supporting them in their care of their disabled child or young adult.

-- We provide exciting, stimulating activities for children and young people which encourage the development of skills, whilst having fun, giving disabled young people opportunities that non-disabled children take for granted
+- We provide exciting, stimulating activities for children and young adults which encourage the development of skills, whilst having fun; giving disabled children and young adults opportunities that non-disabled children take for granted

-Umbrella supports any family with a disabled child aged 0 to 30.
-Umbrella is able to support a child or young person no matter what their disability as our services are person centred to meet individual needs.
+Umbrella supports any family with a disabled child or young adult aged 5 to 30.
+Umbrella is able to support a child or young adult no matter what their disability as our services are person centred to meet individual needs.

 We are based in Derby City and provide local services in Derby City, Amber Valley, Erewash, South Derbyshire and South Derbyshire Dales.
 We also provide a limited number of parent services in the rest of Derbyshire.